An Extended Thought On Existence And The Human Experience

 my ancestors speak to me.

-“Live your life.
+They say, “Live your life.
 Nothing’s really as it seems.”

 The scarlet glow ridicules the darkness.